dylanmc/CryptoBook/src/05_enigma.rst

 called ``s`` is equal to ``c``, the letter we're searching for.
 When that happens, the new element of ``candidates`` gets set to ``i``, which is the index of the match, because the numbers 0 ..
-25 are the indexes of the elements of shuffled list.
+25 are the indexes of the elements of shuffled sequence.

 Here are the values of candidates as it proceeds through the shuffled list, with the call ``findIndex 'L' rotorI``: